ZuWang95/text-speech/README.md

 ```

-The output will be in the .mp3 files.
+The output will be in .mp3 format.